ThePJB/reduxlandkings/README.md

 gameplay -- could make clear time be a factor

-could have dark levels, visibility cone, scary shit progress levels by finding exits, so you kind of opt into sewers or whatever its your own fault. like labyrinth in poe have tresury rooms etc
+could have dark levels, visibility cone, scary sugar progress levels by finding exits, so you kind of opt into sewers or whatever its your own fault. like labyrinth in poe have tresury rooms etc